 You will have one dashboard with all the stats combined.
-You won't be able to see individual dashboard of the individual site separated from others.
+You won't be able to see individual dashboard of the individual site separated from the other sites.

-If you have pages with identical page paths between the different sites (say
+If you have pages with identical page paths on the different sites (say

 subdomain.yourdomain.com/best-page/), these identical page paths will be listed under one entry (